devchazz/devchazz/README.md

 # About:
-Hi, I’m Chazz, a software developer focused on the web.
+Hi, I’m Chazz, a software developer focused on the web development.

 I also have experience with mobile development using Flutter, game development using Godot and desktop using Electron.